 ABR2 is the penultimate hop from the BGP point of view and it does PHP for the BGP assigned label.
 It pops the BGP label, push the transport label assigned by the local LDP.

-PW label as you seen doesn’t change end to end.
+PW label is kept as end to end.

 With seamless MPLS if you want to create an MPLS Layer 3 VPN service end to end, it can be done by configuring only two PEs.
 No PW stitching,no different LSP segments, no VLAN traffic engineering and so on.